nair0lf32/nair0lf32/tech.md

 # Tech

-Random list of tools and utilities I use frequently
+Random list of links for tools, services and utilities I use

+# Domains

+I happen to own domains with [namecheap](https://namecheap.com) and [.tech](https://get.tech) registrars.
+I also use multiple free subdomains wherever I can get them.
+I manage some from [here](http://freedns.afraid.org/domain/)

 # Cloud and Vps